hardwario/docs/chester/hardware-description/connector-description.md

 :::caution

-The following table lists the signals in the left-to-right order when you flip the board to the bottom side (the slot A position is on the left side).
+The following table lists the signals in the left-to-right order when you flip the board (slot B is on the left side).

 :::